deepin-community/fontforge/doc/sphinx/faq.rst

    Because you have :menuselection:`Edit --> Copy From --> Copy Metadata` checked.
 Uncheck it.

+.. _faq.disabled-build-menu:

+**Why is** ::menuselection:`Element --> Build` **disabled (or gray)?**
+   When you click on a glyph such as cacute (ć) and you would like to build this glyph by using the :menuselection:`Element --> Build --> Build Accented Glyph` you must have two things: the letter c and the '.
+More specifically: you would need to have **COMBINING ACUTE ACCENT** (and not just **MODIFIER LETTER ACUTE ACCENT**).
+   You can find the modifier glyph in the section with the circles.
+When both are present you the option will become active.

+   How can you know what the requirements are for the glyph?
+   :menuselection:`Element --> Glyph Info...` on the left side go to components.
+   Fontforge will spell out for you what the Accented glyph is composed of.

 .. _faq.cidmaps:

 **What on earth are cidmap files and should I care about them?**